Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Main Legal Aspects

-• Absorption of Crimes: The Court of Cassation clarified that, once bankruptcy is declared, the act of false accounting is absorbed into the crime of fraudulent bankruptcy, as the latter includes the constitutive element of the former.
+• Absorption of Crimes: The Court of Cassation clarified that, once bankruptcy is declared, the act of false accounting is absorbed into the crime of fraudulent bankruptcy, as the latter includes the constituent element of the former.

 Conclusions